ZK-Protocol/Native-Privacy-Asset-Protocol-Whitepaper/README.md

 ZRC-20 (ZK Privacy ERC-20) is a native privacy token standard built on zero-knowledge proofs.
 While maintaining ERC-20-like interface semantics for developer experience, it is completely based on commitments, nullifiers, and zero-knowledge proofs at the implementation level, ensuring privacy of transaction amounts and account balances.

+**Why Standardization Matters**:

+Without a common interface, each privacy implementation reinvents commitments, nullifiers, and note encryption, leading to:
+- Ecosystem fragmentation
+- Duplicated security audit effort
+- Incompatible wallet integrations
+- Slower ecosystem development

+ZRC-20 serves as the **foundational privacy primitive** that enables:
+- **Wrapper Protocols**: Implement this interface to add privacy to existing ERC-20 tokens
+- **Dual-Mode Tokens**: Combine standards via `contract DMT is ERC20, IZRC20`
+- **Privacy Applications**: Build on a proven, audited foundation

-ZRC-20's goal is to enable anyone to issue privacy tokens as easily as ERC-20 tokens, while maintaining composability and embedding anti-double-spending and transaction confidentiality mechanisms.
+By unifying the native privacy token interface, ZRC-20 accelerates Ethereum's privacy ecosystem growth while enabling anyone to issue privacy tokens as easily as ERC-20 tokens.

 ### 3.2 Interface Specification